-You can buy roubles before departure, and it’s probably a good idea to have some on you just to get you started once you arrive.
+You can buy roubles before departure, and it’s probably a good idea to have some on you when you arrive.
 If you're planning to exchange once you get to Russia, you should only use US dollars or euros, and only change at reputable foreign exchange outlets located in hotels or banks.

 It's illegal to change money via street vendors.
 If you plan to withdraw money from an ATM, it’s best to do it during the day at a bank.
-Plus, if you're paying by card, always keep your card in sight.
+Plus, if you're paying by card, always keep your card safe.

 Public transport is free for all spectators for the World Cup carrying a FAN ID.

 Most Russian cities have a number of transport options, with bigger urban